- Power Rating: 1800W max.

 When the UUT has a higher output impedance, the current waveform will not be stable without ABA.
 In most cases, the loading current will be oscillating and spoil the test.

 Parallel / 3-Phase Control

-The 63800 series provides parallel and 3-phase functions for high power and three phase applications.
-All the models within the 63800 series can be used together for both parallel and 3-phase functions as well as paralleled AC Load units in a 3-phase configuration, providing excellent flexibility and cost savings for the 63800 series AC load.
+The 63802 provides parallel and 3-phase functions for high power and three phase applications.
+As with all 63800 Series' models, the 63802 can be used together for both parallel and 3-phase functions as well as paralleled AC Load units in a 3-phase configuration, providing excellent flexibility and cost savings.

 Auto Power Factor Correction

 Setting the power factor is one of the major features to the 63802.
 The power factor is defined as: